umccr/gen3-doc/cloud/DEPLOY.md

 ### Part 3: Kubernetes Cluster

-- Generate new key pair through `EC2 Console > Network & Security > Key Pairs` with key name, e.g. `gen3-cloud-kube-worker`.
-This will be needed in `config.tfvars`.
+- Generate new key pair through `EC2 Console > Network & Security > Key Pairs` with key name, e.g. `gen3-cloud-kube-worker` and, save the private key.
+This will be needed in `config.tfvars` and, later when we want to ssh into Worker nodes.

 ```bash
 gen3 workon cdistest umccr-test_eks